tarantool/doc/doc/how-to/db/crud.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`space.delete <box_space-delete>` allows you to delete a tuple identified by a primary key.
-You can also delete a tuple identified by any unique index using :ref:`index.delete <box_index-delete>`.
+You can also use :ref:`index.delete <box_index-delete>` to delete a tuple by the specified unique index.

 .. code-block:: tarantoolsession